 Generation Z (those born since the mid-90s, for the uninitiated) are now entering the workplace in droves, and they have lots to offer.

 They tend to be flexible in where and when they work, which can suit modern-day employers.
 They are individual and they are curious, which adds to the knowledge capital of the organisation they work for.
 They are conscientious and seek meaning in their job – their work needs to make a difference beyond the bottom line.
-For me this is probably the stand-out feature of this demographic and one I encounter on a daily basis.
+For us this is probably the stand-out feature of this demographic and one we encounter on a daily basis.

 But there is another stand-out feature of Gen Z, and one that runs contrary to this lofty goal.
 The tendency to “job-hop”.